 Meet Bronwyn Keighley-Gerardy.
-She was just 23 when she joined the, then titled, Police Force in October 1969.
+She was just 23 when she joined the WA Police Force in October 1969.

 “I had to do a Home Nursing course in my own time.
 That should tell you something about where the focus of women in policing was in the early days.
 I worked in the Women Police offices in Perth, Fremantle and did relief duties in Bunbury.

 Women in policing in the 70’s was plain clothes, hats and gloves, blue Cortina, old Imperial typewriters, polishing the desks and disinfecting telephones on a Saturday morning shift, assisting detectives with female offenders, promotion by seniority, equal pay but hardly equal work and resigning if you got married.
 Police work for women was very much a reflection of the views and attitudes of society at that time.”

 Bronwyn remembers her first arrest.
 She was on afternoon patrol and stopped a man driving erratically in South Perth.
 With the help of the South Perth Police, the driver was given a sobriety test, taken to the East Perth Lockup and charged with DUI.
 Her male colleagues helped her complete the paperwork and the arrest brief for court.
 “I was feeling rather pleased with myself until the next morning when I had to front my superintendent.
 She told me in no uncertain terms that Women Police didn’t arrest drunk drivers.
 Well, I just did and as far as I was concerned I was doing my duty as a police officer.
 Afterwards, I received several phone calls from male officers who congratulated me and said the women police should do more actual policing.”